Alexandria, Minnesota: Other forms

 The city's unofficial mascot "Big Ole" is featured on the cover of the debut album of the National Beekeepers Society.

 Culture

-In the 2000s, Justine Harman, an employee of Glamour and the host of the Broken Harts podcast, which covered the Hart family murders, said, "It was a bit more progressive than rural South Dakota, but it wasn't exactly the most tolerant of places, either" in regard to LGBT people.
+The city hosts the annual Vikingland Band Festival parade marching championship.

 A 2018 article in The Oregonian described Alexandria as "conservative-leaning".

 Sports

 The Alexandria Blizzard is a Tier III junior ice hockey team in the North American 3 Hockey League and play out of the Runestone Community Center.
 From 2006 to 2012, the organization had a Tier II team in the North American Hockey League.
 The NAHL franchise relocated to Brookings, South Dakota and the current NA3HL franchise took its place.

 Viking Speedway hosts weekly Saturday night dirt track racing from April–September and also periodic special, weekend events throughout the year.
 Five WISSOTA classes run there: Street Stocks, Midwest Modifieds, Super Stocks, Modifieds, and Late Models.
 Viking Speedway was awarded WISSOTA's "2005 Track of the Year".

 One night per summer, a Northwoods League baseball game is held at Knute Nelson Memorial Park.
 The Willmar Stingers become the Alexandria Beetles to pay homage to the time when Alexandria had its own team.
 The Beetles were in operation from 2001 to 2012 and were renamed the Alexandria Blue Anchors in 2013.
 The team folded after the 2015 season.